encoredev/encore/docs/deploy/neon.md

 ## Edit your Neon environment
 Once the environment is created, you can edit the Neon settings by going to Encore's Cloud Dashboard > (Select your app) > Environments > (Select your environment) > Infrastructure.
 Here you can view and edit your Neon account resources.
-As a saftety precaution, we've disabled editing of imported resources to prevent accidental changes to shared data.
+As a safety precaution, we've disabled editing of imported resources to prevent accidental changes to shared data.

 <img src="/assets/docs/edit-neon.png" title="Edit Neon Environment" className="mx-auto"/>